zamazan4ik/awesome-pgo/article/article.md

 ### Other approaches

-TODO: write here about Dynamic BOLT and other ongoing researches in this area
+TODO: write here about Dynamic BOLT and other ongoing research in this area

 ### What to choose?